Labour Program Forward Regulatory Plan: 2024 to 2026

 Consultations

-The Labour Program held initial regulatory consultations between June and August of 2019 with federally regulated stakeholders, including employer and employee representatives.
+The Labour Program held initial regulatory consultations between June and August of 2019 with stakeholders from federally regulated industries, including employer and employee representatives.

 To inform the development of the regulations, the Labour Program launched an additional consultation with stakeholders between December 21, 2021, and February 21, 2022.
 Submissions received during this consultation have been assessed and regulatory development is underway.

-The proposed regulations are expected to be pre-published in Part I of the Canada Gazette in spring 2024.
+The proposed regulations are expected to be pre-published in Part I of the Canada Gazette in fall 2024.

 Consequential amendments